matteoLillo0/Cs-School/README.md

 # Cs-School
-Repo that contains all of my C# projects from school
+Repo that contains my exercises in C# from school